wenxi77/cdc_covid_data/readme.md

 ## Data Suppression

-To prevent release of data that could be used to identify persons, data cells are suppressed for low frequency (<5) records.
-Suppression includes states with low reporting counts and uncommon combinations of demographic characteristics (sex, age group, race/ethnicity).
-Suppressed values are re-coded to the _Unknown_ answer option.
+To prevent release of data that could be used to identify persons, data cells are suppressed for low frequency (<5) records and indirect identifiers (date of first positive specimen).
+Suppression includes states and counties with low reporting counts and uncommon combinations of demographic characteristics (sex, age group, race/ethnicity, healthcare worker status).
+Suppressed values are re-coded to the _NA_ answer option.

 ## Dataset Limitations